by Nidhi Chaitanya

 Massage yourself

-Abhyanga or massaging your skin with warm (sometimes herbalised) oils is one of the most potent acts of self-care.
+Abhyanga, or massaging your skin with warm (sometimes herbalised) oils, is one of the most potent acts of self-care.
 Touch is our most powerful sense and largest organ because it never goes off!
 And when we touch and knead our own selves into a nice massage, it makes our brain release endorphins and oxytocin, improves blood circulation, helps the body detox, improves self-love, relieves locked stress and tension, slows ageing and strengthens muscles and joints.
 So go ahead, be your own master masseur!

 Do Neti Wash

 Neti is an ancient yogic practice of flushing the nasal passages with warm saline water using a simple kettle-like pot called a neti-pot.
-It helps cleanse your nostrils and sinuses from all the toxins, pollutants and allergens, allowing you to breathe freely and comfortably.
-Clean and clear breathing by itself is healing and can prevent disease, besides ameliorating digestion, mental wellbeing and immunity.
+It helps cleanse your nostrils and sinuses from all the toxins, pollutants, and allergens, allowing you to breathe freely and comfortably.
+Clean and clear breathing by itself is healing and can prevent disease, besides ameliorating digestion, mental well-being, and immunity.

 Practice Oil Pulling